Völklingen Ironworks: History

 In 1873, Julius Buch planned and built a steel works near Völklingen on the banks of the Saar river.
 However, the steel works ceased operation only 6 years later, and were acquired by Karl Röchling. in 1881, construction on a blast furnace for producing iron began, and two years later the first smelter began operation.
 Four new furnaces were added between 1885 and 1893, and a coking plant was added in 1897.
 In 1900, the first gas-blowing engines were introduced to the Völklingen Ironworks, making it the first large-scale ironworks to use furnace gas to operate the blast furnaces.
 By the 1910s, the Völklingen Ironworks was Germany's largest producer of steel beams.
 A large conveyor belt system was installed in the plant, and the technology used at the ironworks became a model for other factories across the world during the early 20th century.

 With a shortage of labor during and after World War I, up to 1,446 people from territories occupied by Germany (with most of them from Russia and Belgium) were forced to work involuntarily at the Völklingen Ironworks between 1915 and 1918.
 Over 143 of these laborers died during that time.
 Forced labor was again used in World War II, when a total of 12,393 people (including prisoners of war and civilians deported from the Soviet Union) worked at the plant in brutal and inhumane conditions.

 After World War II, only minor maintenance was conducted until the plant closed in 1986 during the economic steel crisis.
 The ironworks retains its 1930s-era appearance today, with intact blast furnaces and the original coking plant.

-On the 17th of december 1994 the Völklingen Ironworks was pronouced a World Cultural Heritage Site by the UNESCO Commission in Phuket, Thailand.
+On the 17th of december 1994 the Völklingen Ironworks was pronounced a World Cultural Heritage Site by the UNESCO Commission in Phuket, Thailand.
 In the aftermath, the Stiftung Industriekultur (Industrial Culture Foundation) was founded at the beginning of 1996 with the aim of presenting the history of the Völklingen Ironworks and making the site culturally accessible.

 Meinrad Maria Grewenig was the first General Director and Managing Director of the World Cultural Heritage Site Völklingen Ironworks.
 Ralf Beil has been the General Director of the World Cultural Heritage Site at the Völklingen Ironworks since 1 May 2020.